LiveLingo vs ChatGPT: Real-Time Voice Translation Compared (2026)

 ChatGPT (the consumer product) is a conversational chatbot.
 You can ask it to translate text — and it does so well — but it does not provide source/target language pair selection, gated-commit streaming UI, low-latency audio path, phone-call dialing, or meeting-memo generation.
 ChatGPT Voice (the voice mode in the consumer app) is designed for conversational chat, not real-time voice translation between two people.

-The product surface on OpenAI infrastructure that is closest to real-time voice translation is a developer pipeline built from Whisper-large for speech-to-text and GPT-4o-mini for translation.
-Our benchmark measures this pipeline.
-The DIY framing is honest: every result below reflects what a developer would experience after they assembled the pipeline themselves.
+On OpenAI infrastructure, two developer routes exist: a DIY pipeline built from Whisper-large for speech-to-text and GPT-4o-mini for translation, and since May 2026 gpt-realtime-translate, OpenAI's dedicated speech-to-speech translation API.
+Our benchmark measures both: the DIY pipeline below, and the dedicated model in the section that follows.
+The DIY framing is honest: every pipeline result reflects what a developer would experience after assembling it themselves.

 What is the latency of a Whisper + GPT-4o-mini pipeline?